How to Use Oil Lamps

-The safe lighting of oil lamps can prevent major fire disasters.
-Coal oil and the commercial lamp oils are very flammable and dangerous when carelessly and improperly used.
-It's important to know how to use lamps properly.
+Learning how to use oil lamps safely can help prevent major fire disasters.
+Coal oil, kerosene, and the commercial lamp oils are very flammable and dangerous when carelessly and improperly used.

 Thanks to these practical tips on how to light oil lamps and how to properly maintain them, you can relax and enjoy your nostalgic lighting with confidence.